Annunciation (Leonardo): Modern history

-When the Annunciation came to the Uffizi in 1867, from the Olivetan monastery of San Bartolomeo near Florence, it was ascribed to Domenico Ghirlandaio who, like Leonardo, was an apprentice in the workshop of Andrea del Verrocchio.
-In 1869, Karl Eduard von Liphart, the central figure of the German expatriate art colony in Florence, recognized the painting as a youthful work by Leonardo.
-It was one of the first attributions of a surviving work to the youthful Leonardo.
-Since then, a Leonardo drawing in a collection at Christ Church Picture Gallery in Oxford was recognized as a preparatory drawing for the sleeve of the angel, further supporting the attribution to Leonardo.
+In 1867, the Annunciation, housed at the Olivetan monastery of San Bartolomeo near Florence, was brought to the Uffizi.
+Initially, it was attributed to Domenico Ghirlandaio, who, like Leonardo, studied in the workshop of Andrea del Verrocchio.
+However, in 1869, Karl Eduard von Liphart, a prominent figure in the German art community in Florence, specified the painting as a youthful work by Leonardo.
+This was one of the first earliest representatives of a surviving piece to the young Leonardo.
+Subsequently, a Leonardo drawing at the Christ Church Picture Gallery in Oxford collection was recognized as a preparatory drawing for the angel's sleeve, providing further evidence of the attribution to Leonardo.